Full Wave Bridge Rectifier, Capacitor Filters, Half Wave Rectifier

 If we looked at an AC supply, with a step down transformer which reduces the voltage, the electrons are flowing forward and backwards.
 So, the load experiences a sine wave.
 The load could be anything from a resistor, a lamp, a motor etc.

 If we inserted a diode, the diode will only allow current to flow in one direction, so the load now experiences a pulsating wave form.
 The negative half of the sine wave is blocked.
 We can reverse the diode to block the positive half and only allow the negative half.
 This is therefore a half wave rectifier.
-The output it technically DC, because the electrons only flow in one direction, it’s just not a very good DC output as it is not completely flat.
+The output is technically DC, because the electrons only flow in one direction, it’s just not a very good DC output as it is not completely flat.

 Here, I have a resistor which is connected to a low voltage AC supply.
 We see on the osciliscope, the AC sine wave.
 When I connect a diode in series with this, the osciliscope shows a pulsating pattern in the positive region.
 If I reverse the diode, the osciliscope shows a pulsating pattern in the negative region.